1ntern0t/Moki-vs-Avocados/README.md

 Space -> Jump / Double Jump

-T -> Toggle off on for inifinite knies or recharge throwing
+T -> Toggle off on for inifinite knives or recharge throwing

 B / V -> Backflip / Frontflip (air only)